Reaction Mechanisms and Rate Laws

 Gas Chromatography

 Gas chromatography separates and analyzes volatile compounds.
-It can be used to identify and quantify products and intermediates in reaction mixtures.
+It can be used to identify and quantify products and intermediates in reaction mixtures, providing insights into the reaction mechanism.

 Types of Experiments